sok-og-skriv/sok-og-skriv-web/docs/en/writing/structure.md

 In an empirical text, discussion normally comes after the results, and brings together what has gone before (background, theory, method and findings).
 See more about discussion under [the IMRaD model](/en/writing/the-imrad-format.html).

 Based on the discussion, draw conclusions.
 A conclusion is a type of inference.
 Conclusions must be valid, that is, they must follow logically from what they are based on.
-In empirical, quantitative studies, validity concerns the degree to which research measures what it intends to measure.
+In empirical, quantitative studies, validity concerns the degree to which research measures what it is intended to measure.

 ## The building of paragraphs: the T-E-R model